 A Wrap may contain a progress indicator, e.g. to show when work is 100% completed.
 Since a freeze signature usually marks the natural end of a unit of work, it is likely that you will use the signed() function on the freeze signature cell to determine when work for the wrap is 100% complete.
 As you can see from the workflow above, one final recalculation is always performed – after the signature has been made, but before the Wrap is actually frozen.
 This enables the formula in your progress indicator cell to test for the freeze signature and return a progress status of 100% before the wrap is saved in its frozen state.

 Tick the Username Dropdown check box if you want to automatically generate a dropdown list with all the users that are eligible to sign or unsign.
-If too many users have a qualifying combination of roles, you may leave this box unchecked.
-In this case, the user has to type in the username.
+If too many users have permission to make the signature, you may leave this box unchecked.
+In this case, the user has to type in their username.